TryGhost/Ghost/CONTRIBUTING.md

 ### I get "ERROR: Failed to lookup view "index"

 Sounds like you don't have our default theme - Casper, your content/themes/casper folder is probably empty.
-When cloning from Github be sure to use SSH and to run `git submodule update --init`.
+When cloning from GitHub be sure to use SSH and to run `git submodule update --init`.
 Don't use the release zip file on Github, if you want a zip file use the one from [Ghost.org](http://ghost.org/download).

 ### I get "Syntax error: File to import not found or unreadable: bourbon/_bourbon."